-In any type of adoption (agency or independent, domestic or intercountry), involving children of any age, it is important to obtain as much thorough and accurate medical, genetic, and social history information as you can about your prospective child.
-While adoption, like any form of parenting, involves a certain level of risk, getting background information before adopting a child can help ease concerns and prevent problems before they occur.
+In any type of adoption (agency or independent, domestic or intercountry) involving children of any age, it's important to obtain as much thorough and accurate medical, genetic, and social history information as you can about your prospective child.
+While adoption always involves a certain level of risk, getting background information before adopting a child can help ease concerns and prevent problems before they occur.

 It enables you to make an informed decision about accepting a child.
-When you have complete and accurate knowledge of a child's needs (medical or emotional) prior to placement, you will be better able to determine if your family is prepared to care for this child.
-You are also able to consider whether you have the emotional and financial resources to meet any special needs that may be identified for the child.
+When you have complete and accurate knowledge of a child's needs (medical or emotional) prior to placement, you'll be better able to determine whether your family is prepared to care for this child.
+You're also able to consider whether you have the emotional and financial resources to meet any special needs that may be identified for the child.

-It may enable you to access Federal or State adoption subsidies available for children with special needs.
+It may enable you to access federal or state adoption subsidies available for children with special needs.
 Adoption subsidies (sometimes called adoption assistance) are available for some children with special needs.
 Not all children will qualify for adoption subsidies; but getting monthly financial assistance can help pay for medical costs or other ongoing expenses related to a child's special needs.

-It provides an opportunity for your child to develop an accurate sense of his or her own history.
+It provides an opportunity for your child to develop an accurate sense of their own history.
 Without accurate information, adopted children may develop unrealistic fantasies about their history or may blame themselves for the separation from their birth families.
 They may feel disconnected from their past or like a piece of themselves is missing and incomplete, particularly if their ethnicity or cultural background is different from that of their adoptive family's.
-As they grow older, they will also lack information critical to their own childbearing decisions.
+As they grow older, they'll want information critical to their own childbearing decisions.

 It provides an opportunity for early diagnosis, treatment, and intervention for developmental problems and conditions.
 Getting background information before you adopt may help you diagnose and treat any serious or otherwise undiscovered medical conditions more quickly.
 Knowing whether a child has been tested for a specific disease or condition, and the results of such tests, avoids duplicative testing.

-Contact your local agencies and ask about the types of children their agency usually places with adoptive families, the ages of children who generally are available for adoption, and the general backgrounds of the children.
-Keep in mind that each child is an individual with his or her own potential problems, as well as his or her own strengths, abilities, talents, and charms.
+If you're working with an agency, you should ask about the types of children they usually place with adoptive families, the ages of children who generally are available for adoption, and the general backgrounds of the children.
+Keep in mind that each child is an individual with their own potential problems, as well as his or her own strengths, abilities, talents, and charms.
 Agencies will often share more specific information about each child after your family has completed a home study and expresses an interest in adopting that particular child.